Mechanical Comprehension Test – A Helpful Study Guide

-In this Mechanical Comprehension Test Guide you’ll find practice tests, coaching videos & 5 Top Tips for success.
+In this Mechanical Comprehension Test Guide you’ll find practice tests, coaching videos and top tips for success.
 Let’s get started!

-1) You can get hold of practice mechanical comprehension tests here.
+1) You can get a hold of practice mechanical comprehension tests here.

-2) Take a look at our aptitude testing page here – It will be a treasure trove for you in preparing for your mechanical comprehension test.
+2) Take a look at our aptitude testing page here to help you study for your upcoming mechanical comprehension test.

-A mechanical comprehension test is an aptitude assessment that’s widely used by employers to assess candidates for technical or engineering roles.
+A mechanical comprehension test is an aptitude assessment that’s widely used by employers for their hiring process to assess candidates for technical or engineering roles.

-(Occasionally, mechanical comprehension tests are also used for non-engineering roles, as part of a wider assessment of spatial awareness and the ability to think laterally.)
+Sometimes, mechanical aptitude tests are also used for non-engineering roles, as part of a wider assessment of spatial awareness and the ability to think laterally.)

 A mechanical comprehension test measures two things:

 - Your ability to understand mechanical concepts and principles